equinor/improve-disc/docs/public/content/data/atlas.md

-# Atlas - dataplatform M&S
+# Atlas - dataplatform for M&S